setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/maven.md

 version constantly something was deprecated.

 Usually small Gradle projects have fast build time compared with maven.
 Bigger Gradle projects have no advantages.

+Gradle has some un-stability - most of the time (even with minor version changes) something goes deprecated.
+Not to mature software.

 With maven: